This set of Micro-controller Multiple Choice Questions & Answers (MCQs) focuses on “Introduction to Microcontroller”.

 c) 8,16 bits

 d) 4,16,32 bits

-5. How is the performance and the computer capability affected by increasing its internal bus width?
+5. How are the performance and the computer capability affected by increasing its internal bus width?

 a) it increases and turns better